By Dr. Amy Myers, MindBodyGreen

 I have found the single best way to determine if you are gluten intolerant is to do an elimination diet and take it out of your diet for at least two to three weeks and then reintroduce it.
 Please note that gluten is a very large protein, and it can take months and even years to clear from your system, so the longer you can eliminate it from your diet before reintroducing it, the better.

 The best advice that I share with my patients is that if they feel significantly better off of gluten or feel worse when they reintroduce it, then gluten is likely a problem for them.
-In order to get accurate results from this testing method, you must elimination 100 percent of the gluten from your diet.
+In order to get accurate results from this testing method, you must eliminate 100 percent of the gluten from your diet.